Speed Puzzling .com

 11. What size is our puzzling space?
 We do our best to use 6-foot rectangular tables, but occasionally only 8-foot tables are available.
 We divide each table in half for Solo and Pairs, but Teams get to use a whole table.

 12. Where do we need to sit?
 Starting in mid-2024, we have begun to use assigned seating for all in-person championships.
-We place our fastest known puzzlers in the first few rows.
-Those who have never puzzled with us typically will sit in the back of the room.

 14. How does the puzzle swap work?
 Every registered participant may participate in the swap at no cost.
 Friends/guests may also purchase a swap ticket to participate.
 You can bring 1 or many puzzles that are complete (have no missing pieces).
 For each puzzle you bring, you may take home one puzzle of similar piece count and quality.
 Dollar store brands like Puzzlebug may not be brought to the puzzle swap.